Dianne Feinstein: Elections

 In 1991, Wilson resigned from the Senate to take office as governor of California.
 Feinstein ran for U.S. Senate in a 1992 special election to complete Wilson's term.
 In the Democratic primary, she defeated Joseph Alioto and California State Controller Gray Davis.
 In November, she faced Republican John Seymour, whom Wilson had appointed to the Senate the previous year.
 Feinstein won the November 3 special election, 54.3%–38%.

 Like Feinstein, Barbara Boxer was first elected to the Senate on November 3, 1992.
-Because Feinstein was elected to complete an unexpired term, she was sworn in as a senator in November 1992, while Boxer did not take office until January 1993; therefore, Feinstein became California's senior senator.
+Because Feinstein was elected to complete an unexpired term, she was sworn in as a senator in November 1992, while Boxer did not take office until January 1993.
+Therefore, when Boxer was sworn in, Feinstein became California's senior senator.
 She also became the first female Jewish U.S. senator.
 Feinstein and Boxer were the first female pair of U.S. senators to represent any state at the same time.

 Feinstein was reelected in 1994, 2000, 2006, 2012, and 2018.

 In October 2017, Feinstein declared her intention to run for reelection in 2018.
 She lost the endorsement of the California Democratic Party's executive board, which opted to support State Senator Kevin de León.
 Nevertheless, Feinstein finished first in the state's "jungle primary" and was reelected in the November 6 general election, defeating de Leon, 54.2–45.8%.